-Propel Pharmacy, LLC is a licensed pharmacy provider comprised of a team of highly experienced professionals dedicated to providing outstanding services to you or your loved ones.
-Our goal is to service your pharmaceutical healthcare needs and propel you towards good health.
+Propel Pharmacy, LLC is a licensed pharmacy composed of a team of highly experienced professionals dedicated to providing outstanding services to you or your loved ones.
+Our goal is to service your pharmaceutical healthcare needs.

-In this packet, you will find Patient Rights and Responsibilities, how to obtain a refill, the Notice of Privacy Practices, how to file a complaint, and other important information.
+In this packet, you will find Propel Pharmacy's Patient Rights and Responsibilities, how to obtain a refill, Notice of Privacy Practices, how to contact us with any concerns, and other important information.
 Please look through it and contact us with any questions.
 We will be happy to help you.

-If you are having problems with your medication or have experienced a change in your condition or have any questions about your medication, call us as soon as possible so we can service you in a timely manner.
+If you have questions regarding any changes to your medical condition or your medication, call us as soon as possible so we can service you in a timely manner.